Empirical Welfare Maximization with Constraints: Theoretical results

 A policy $g(X)\in\{0,1\}$ determines the treatment status for an individual with observed characteristics $X$, where 1 is treatment and 0 is no treatment.
 Let $\mathcal{G}$ denote the class of policies policymakers can choose from.
 The optimization problem is to find a policy with maximal benefit while subject to a constraint on its cost:\footnote{Following \citet{kitagawa_who_2018}, I implicitly assume the maximizer exists in $\mathcal{G}$ with the notation in (\ref{eq:population primal}). }

-If the policymaker does not have a fixed budget but still want to account for cost, the scalar $\Gamma$ can be the difference in benefit and cost.
-Since a fixed budget is common, I impose a harsh constraint.
+If the policymaker does not have a fixed budget but still wants to account for cost, the scalar $\tau$ can be the difference in benefit and cost.
+I impose a harsh constraint at known $k$ to model a fixed budget.

-The benefit-cost attributes $(\Gamma,R)$ of any given individual may or may not be observed.
-When the benefit-cost attributes are observed, policymakers observe i.i.d. $A_{i}=(\Gamma_{i},R_{i},X_{i})$ in a random sample of the target population.\footnote{I use the subscript $i$ to index individuals in this random sample.} When the benefit-cost attributes are unobserved, policymakers observe their estimates $(\Gamma_{i}^{\ast},R_{i}^{\ast})$ in a random sample along with the characteristics $X_{i}$.
-The focus of this paper is the setting where policymakers only observe $(\Gamma_{i}^{\ast},R_{i}^{\ast},X_{i})$ in a random sample from an experiment or quasi-experiment.
-Observing only the estimates for benefit-cost attributes introduces additional difficulties as explained in Section \ref{subsec:Estimation-of-Data-dependent}.
+The benefit-cost attributes $(\tau,C)$ of any given individual may be unobserved in practice.
+The focus of this paper is the setting where policymakers can construct their estimates $(\tau_{i}^{\ast},C_{i}^{\ast})$ in a random sample of sample size $n$ along with the characteristics $X_{i}$ from an experiment or quasi-experiment that satisfy Assumption \ref{cond:known ps Donsker}, as discussed later.